Puppy training and play

 What makes a good training session

-There are different ways that you can approach teaching your puppy to accommodate and try to get the best results possible:
+There are different ways to approach teaching your puppy to accommodate their needs while trying to get the best results possible:

 - Keep training sessions short and frequent.
 Puppies have short attention spans